-Continuing with the example, in Code 25 the decorator specifies that func has a parameter called f, of type FILE and INOUT direction.
+Continuing with the example, in Code 33 the decorator specifies that foo has a parameter called obj, of type object and INOUT direction.
 Note how the second parameter, i, does not need to be specified, since its type (integer) and direction (IN) are automatically inferred by COMPSs.